 Because increasing the depth/width/intensity will increase the amount of pitch-variation in the wet signal.
 It will also cause a more intense chorus effect with a more pronounced detune effect.

 A chorus effect unit’s mix control will allow users to mix the direct/dry signal with the modulated delayed/wet signal(s) just before the unit’s output.

 A 100% wet mix will only output the modulated delayed signal(s).
 Note that if there is only one copy of the signal, this effect will essentially be considered vibrato.

-A 0% wet (or 100% dry) mix will only output the direct signal and there will be no chorus effect whatsoever.
+A 0% wet (or 100% dry) mix will only output the direct signal, and there will be no chorus effect whatsoever.

-Low-end frequencies take up a lot of energy and can be sometimes poorly defined.
+Low-end frequencies take up a lot of energy and can sometimes be poorly defined.

 A high-pass/low-cut filter will remove some amount of the low-end from the modulated delayed signal(s).
 Phase shifting in the low-end, especially in stereo, can lead to poor results.
 Any pitch variation in the low-end can also lead to ill-defined bass reproduction.

 As an additional note, we naturally hear low-end frequencies omnidirectionally as low-end sound waves are long and difficult to locate.
 For that reason, along with those listed above, low-end is best mixed in mono.
 That’s another reason to high-pass/low-cut low-end frequencies when we’re dealing with stereo chorus units.